sherlock-audit/2023-02-carapace-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/116

 ## Found by
-libratus, ck, clems4ever, 0x52, mahdikarimi
+libratus, ck, clems4ever, mahdikarimi, 0x52

 ## Summary
 To be able to withdraw, a user has to request a withdraw first.
 The only requirement to be able to request a withdraw is to have a balance of SToken upon requesting.
 By requesting withdraws with the same tokens but from different addresses, a malicious user can create the option to withdraw during one cycle more than what is deposited in the protocol.
 They cannot drain the protocol since they only have a limited amount of SToken to burn (required to call `withdraw()`), but they acquire the ability to deposit new funds and withdraw them in the same block, thus manipulating premium prices.